ibm-cloud-docs/log-analysis/overview.md

 ## Network connectivity
 {: #overview_agent_connectivity}

-You can configure the LogDNA agent to connect to the logging instance via the public network and the private network.
+You can configure the LogDNA agent to connect to the logging instance through the public network or through the private network.
 {: note}

 By default, you connect to resources in your account over the {{site.data.keyword.cloud_notm}} public network.
 To configure an agent to send logs by using a public endpoint, the environment where the agent is running requires internet access to use the public endpoint.